How to Identify and Get Rid of Bugs from Indoor Plants (12 Houseplants Pests)

 Mealybugs are white, soft-bodied, cottony-looking, sap-sucking insects.
 Large clusters occur on stems and under the leaves of many plants.
 A serious attack can lead to stunted growth, wilting, yellowing and leaf fall on the plants.

 Mealybugs also excrete large amounts of honeydew which attracts ants and is a fertile ground for black sooty mold and disease infestations.
-Learn more on how to control mealybugs on houseplants.
+The sooty mold causes stunted growth and reduced vigour by blocking pores and shading the leaf surface area for light absorption.

 2. Aphids